Checkio-Game-Missions/checkio-empire-fizz-buzz/info/story.md

-We need robots to sort crystals by 3 or 5 or divisible of them number of edges.
+To get them ready for storage, we need the worker-bots to sort crystals by 3 or 5 or divide them by the number of edges.
- For this we will use ancient human word game "Fizz buzz".
+To make things easier, we will base our program on the ancient human word game "Fizz buzz".